Happy Young Women, Grumpy Old Men? Emotion-Driven Demographic Biases in Synthetic Face Generation: Acknowledgments

-M.W. is supported by China Scholarship Council and ELSA Mobility Fund.
-A.G. and N.O. are partially supported by a nominal grant received at the ELLIS Unit Alicante Foundation from the Regional Government of Valencia in Spain (Resolución de la Conselleria de Innovación, Industria, Comercio y Turismo, Dirección General de Innovación), along with grants from the European Union’s Horizon Europe research and innovation programme (ELIAS; grant agreement 101120237) and Intel.
+\textbf{Funding:} M.W. is supported by the China Scholarship Council and the ELSA Mobility Fund.
+A.G. and N.O. are partially supported by a nominal grant received at the ELLIS Unit Alicante Foundation from the Regional Government of Valencia in Spain (Resolución de la Conselleria de Industria, Turismo, Innovación y Comercio, Dirección General de Innovación), along with grants from the European Union’s Horizon Europe research and innovation programme: ELIAS (grant agreement 101120237), and ELLIOT (grant agreement 101214398) and a grant from Intel.
 A.G. is additionally partially supported by a grant from the Banc Sabadell Foundation.
 G.Z. is supported by the Research Council of Finland (former Academy of Finland) Academy Professor project EmotionAI (grants 336116, 359894), HPC project FaceCanvas (grant number 364905), the University of Oulu \& Research Council of Finland Profi 7 (grant 352788), and EU HORIZON-MSCA-SE-2022 project ACMod (grant 101130271).
-Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HaDEA).
+Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union, the European Commission or the European Health and Digital Executive Agency (HaDEA).
+Neither the European Union nor the European Commission can be held responsible for them. \textbf{Author contributions:} M.W., A.G. and N.O. designed the experiments.
+M.W. and A.G. collected the data, and performed the analyses.
+M.W., A.G., G.Z., and N.O. jointly conceived the study.
+N.O. and G.Z. supervised the research.
+M.W., A.G., N.O. wrote the manuscript and all authors approved it. \textbf{Competing interests:} The authors declare no competing interests. \textbf{Data and materials availability:} Data is available at \href{https://huggingface.co/datasets/mengtingwei/emotion\_bias}{\url{https://huggingface.co/datasets/mengtingwei/emotion\_bias}}.
+Code is available at \href{https://github.com/weimengting/EmotionBias-SyntheticFaces}{\url{https://github.com/weimengting/EmotionBias-SyntheticFaces}}. \textbf{Generative AI Usage Statement:} In addition to the generative AI tools used in the experiments, the authors used ChatGPT 5.2 and Claude during the preparation of this manuscript to assist with the linguistic quality, grammatical correctness, and the formatting of tables in the text.
+The authors reviewed and modified all the generated content as needed and take full responsibility for the final integrity and accuracy of the publication.